Last Day to Register to Vote: October 9, 2018

 Voters who do not qualify to submit an Annual ABBM may submit an application for a single election starting the first day of the calendar year (January 1) and not later than the 11th day before Election Day.
 If the 11th day is a weekend or holiday, the deadline is the first preceding business day.

 Voters filling out the ABBM need to take in account that 2018 is a primary year and if the voter is requesting a primary ballot, they must check which primary ballot (Democratic or Republican) they would like to have mailed to them.

 You can request or download an application from Hood County Elections office (817) 408-2525 or download one by clicking here (English) or here (Spanish).
-Our mailing address is not on this form, so you will have to write it on the front.
+Our mailing address is not on the Spanish form, so you will have to write it on the front.
 Below is our mailing address.